awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsg-serverless-cli.md

 1. Use an HTTP tool such as [Postman](https://www.getpostman.com/) or curl to index data into the *books* collection\.
 We'll create an index called *books\-index* and add a single document\.

-   Send the following request to the collection endpoint that you retrieved in the previous step, using the credentials for `TutorialUser`\.
+   Send the following request to the collection endpoint that you retrieved in the previous step, using the credentials for `TutorialRole`\.

    ```
    PUT https://8kw362bpwg4gx9b2f6e0.us-east-1.aoss.amazonaws.com/books-index/_doc/1